-The University is here to support you with the transition to online study.
-The change from face-to-face to online delivery will not impact your compliance with your visa conditions.
+The University is here to support you with the transition to remote study.
+The Australian government has advised that the change from face-to-face to remote delivery will not impact your compliance with your visa conditions.

-However, if you are impacted by the travel restrictions or are considering returning to your home country to study online, there are important visa considerations to be aware of.
+However, if you are impacted by the travel restrictions or are considering returning to your home country to study remotely, there are important visa considerations to be aware of.

-The change from face-to-face to online delivery will not impact your compliance with your visa conditions.
+The change from face-to-face to remote delivery will not impact your compliance with your visa conditions.

 The Department of Home Affairs has provided advice about student-visa obligations for students who are already studying (ie continuing and re-enrolling students with a ‘STUDYING’ visa status):